 - With the one huge transition area, make sure you know where their bike is racked before the race.

 - Make sure you know the course ahead of time, so you’re not having to ask other people or miss your triathlete all together like I did.

-- They do offer VIP Packages, but be warned – they are very expensive.
-Costs go from $350 to $500 to $1000 to seriously, $2500!
-You really need to look at what you’re getting for that price and keep in mind it’s a half ironman, so your day is much shorter.
+- They do offer VIP Packages with costs from $75 for kids to $125 and $250 (medal opportunity) for adults.
+You really need to look at what you’re getting and keep in mind it’s a half ironman, so your day is much shorter.
 Having the lounge is always nice and at my race they had lovely portable restrooms, but…

-The swim starts both days at the same time; the pros start at 7:30 am and the age groupers at 7:38.
+The point to point swim has a rolling start at 6:50 am.
 The swim caps are different colors for the age groups, so check what color your athlete is wearing.
-The swim starts and finishes at Ross’s Landing on the south side of the Tennessee River.
+The swim starts across the river and finishes at Ross’s Landing on the south side of the Tennessee River.

 I watched the swim from the Walnut Street Bridge and despite the trouble with the start, it was a wonderful experience that I shared with tons of spectators.
 You should be able to do that, too, even after you see them enter the water and get back for the swim exit.